yaahc/rustconf/rust-for-non-systems-programmers.md

 Notes: And when we run it, we get this minified JSON blob as output.

 Let's work on recreating this in Rust.

-Next slide: Reading the API key from JSON.

 ---